-What a Strong Research Conclusion Should Do
+How to Write a Strong Research Conclusion

 A strong conclusion section does more than repeat findings at the end of the paper.
 It clarifies the main message, explains what the findings mean, acknowledges limitations honestly, and shows the scientific, clinical, or practical value of the work.